shinseung428/CapsNet_Tensorflow/README.md

 The baseline_network(CNN) and capsule_dynamic(CapsNet with dynamic routing) models were first trained on the normal 28x28 mnist dataset.
 Both network achieved high accuracy on the test set (both close to 99%).

 Two models were then tested on randomly rotated(-30 to +30) mnist test set.
-Figure 1 shows some of the inputs tested on both models.
-The baseline_network achieved ___ accuracy and a capsule_dynamic achieved ___ accuracy.
+The baseline_network achieved 74.10% accuracy and a capsule_dynamic model achieved 77.68% accuracy.

 ## Test 4 (mnist -> affnist)
-**size of the input should be changed to 40x40 before running this code** Code to run the test
+**size of the input(in main.py) should be changed to 40x40 before running this test** Code to run the test
 ```
 $ python main.py --model=capsule_dynamic --data=mnist --random_pos=True